 Different sites focus on different approaches to teaching, as well as different styles of music.
 While the big sites most often offer extensive acoustic and electric guitar coverage, finding advanced bass lessons is more difficult.
 Also, lessons on 6+ string electric guitars and ukuleles are somewhat scarce.

-Here are my reviews of 8 of the best online guitar lesson platforms.
+Here are my reviews of the best online guitar lesson platforms (paid & free), which are suitable for learning on both acoustic and electric guitars.

 Table of Contents